Tretinoin vs. retinol: A dermatologist’s guide

 Conclusion

 Retinol and tretinoin are popular treatments for acne and combat anti-aging.
-The main difference between these two substances is that tretinoin is much stronger, and you need a prescription.
+The main difference between these two substances is that tretinoin is much stronger, so called prescription retinoid, requiring a prescription to buy it.

 Ask your healthcare provider if tretinoin is the right solution for you.
 In the meantime, you can begin by adding some measures for acne self-care and getting started with retinol .25% and work your way up to retinol 1%.